CHRO-TV: As The New RO

 In 1997, CHRO was one of several stations transferred to CHUM Limited in exchange for the ATV stations in Atlantic Canada.
-(Ironically, CHUM had been one of the applicants for the independent license that eventually went to Baton in the late 1980s; they would've launched a station similar to CITY-TV in Toronto, and even produced a pitch film.
+(Ironically, CHUM had been one of the applicants for the independent license that eventually went to Baton in the late 1980s; they would have launched a station similar to CITY-TV in Toronto, and even produced a pitch film.
 CITY itself would set up an Ottawa re-transmitter in 1996.)
 CHRO did not have an over-the-air transmitter in Ottawa until it came under CHUM's ownership.
-10 months being acquired by CHUM, on September 7, 1998, CHRO was rebranded to "The New RO" and joined the NewNet system.
+CHUM received approval from the CRTC to add a transmitter at Ottawa on channel 43 with the effective radiated power of 231,000 watts to rebroadcast the signal of CHRO-TV Pembroke.
+Ten months being acquired by CHUM, on September 7, 1998, CHRO was rebranded to "The New RO" and joined the NewNet system.

 During its first two years under NewNet affiliation, CHRO began moving their operations away from their original Pembroke studios.
 They initially operated from a small studio at 10 Kimway Avenue, near CJOH's broadcast facility on Merivale Road.
 In October 2000, the station moved to a brand-new media complex, dubbed the CHUM MarketMediaMall, in Ottawa's historic ByWard Market neighborhood at 87 George Street.
 In addition to a Speaker's Corner video booth, the facility also housed CHUM's Ottawa-area radio stations (CKKL-FM, CJMJ-FM, CFRA and CFGO).

 In February 2005, CHUM announced plans to consolidate the master control departments for CHRO, CKVR-DT, CFPL-DT, CHWI-DT and CKNX-TV at 299 Queen Street West in Toronto, and to consolidate the traffic and programming departments at CFPL in London, resulting in the loss of approximately 19 staff members from CHRO.
 On June 3, 2005, at approximately 10:30 a.m., the Pembroke master control signal came to an end, as the new consolidated master control took to air.